sreedath19/LSTM_sentimentanalysis_moviereview_keras/README.md

 Input text is obtained
 The text is preprocessed and a textvector is made from idmatrix The textvector is fed to the neural network and the sentiment score is obtained

+Pre Requisites for the repository is : tensorflow keras nltk numpy